SejeroDev/Furipurei-Ryu/README.md

+The only updated languages ​​are English and Spanish.

 As of now, the **Furipurei** repository serves as a continuation of the original Ryujinx project.
 For the time being, this project won't be accepting any new *major* changes until further information arises.
 We have reconstructed the essential build infrastructure, and you can download nightly binaries for Windows, Linux, and macOS from the latest release.

 > **Note:**